IN THE NEWS

 October 25, 2020 – The Executive Director of the Florida Rights Restoration Coalition, Desmond Meade, cast a ballot at an early voting site at the Amway Center in Orlando Saturday.

-October 24, 2020 – The Florida Rights Restoration Coalition rallied in Tallahassee and Quincy today to encourage felons to vote.
+October 24, 2020 – The Florida Rights Restoration Coalition rallied in Tallahassee and Quincy today to encourage felons (returning citizens) to vote.
 Outside the Tabernacle Missionary Baptist Church, Florida Rights Restoration Coalition members set up big white tents, unfolded tables, and got a generator running.
 They’re preparing for a rally.

 October 24, 2020 – Hundreds gathered today at the “Free to Vote” Rally and March to the Polls event organized by the Florida Rights Restoration Coalition.
 The organizers hoped to encourage members of Alachua County, especially those who have been incarcerated, to get out and vote.